depapp/pusakacy/README.md

 # pusakacy
-pusakacy is an automation tool based on cypress.io
+pusakacy is an automation testing tool based on cypress.io